Peter Tatchell: Adam Yosef

-Secondary issues

-Environmental issues

-For over 20 years, Tatchell has written and campaigned about environmental problems including global warming and resource depletion, pointing out that they often have a disproportionately negative impact on developing countries.
-In the late 1980s, he was co-organiser of the Green and Socialist Conferences, which sought to ally reds and greens.
-He championed energy conservation and renewable energy; in particular tidal, wave and concentrated solar power.
-On 24 May 2009, he appeared on the BBC Daily Politics programme to oppose the Elephant and Castle regeneration scheme, which he said would bring few benefits to local working-class people.
-However, most of his campaigning continues to be in the areas of human rights and "queer emancipation".

-In August 2008 Tatchell wrote about speculative theories concerning possible atmospheric oxygen depletion compared to prehistoric levels, and called for further investigation to test such claims and, if proven, their long-term consequences.

-Animal rights

-Tatchell is an active supporter of animal rights, saying "human rights and animal rights are two aspects of the same struggle against injustice", and that he advocates for a "claim to be spared suffering and offered inalienable rights" for both humans and animals.

-Cornwall

-Tatchell campaigned on the issue of the constitutional status of Cornwall.
-In November 2008, The Guardian carried an article by him entitled Self-rule for Cornwall, in which he said:

-This article received the largest number of comments to any Guardian article, according to This is Cornwall.
-Over 1,500 comments were made, and while some comments were supportive, Tatchell found himself "shocked and disgusted" by the anti-Cornish sentiment shown by many commenters.

-Columnist and other pursuits
+Writing

 Tatchell has written numerous articles in newspapers and magazines related to his various campaigns.
 He was highly critical of the media coverage of the Admiral Duncan pub bombing, claiming than the homophobic attitudes of news outlets had helped fuel the attack, and that the press concerned themselves almost exclusively with the one heterosexual victim, rather than the two other deaths and the dozens of maimed patrons, saying that:

 In 1987 Tatchell appeared on the second programme of the first series of After Dark, a discussion on press ethics with, among others, Tony Blackburn, Victoria Gillick, Johnny Edgecombe and a Private Eye journalist.

 On 5 August 1995 Tatchell was interviewed at length by Andrew Neil on his one-on-one interview show Is This Your Life?, made by Open Media for Channel 4.

 As of 2009, he has been an Ambassador for the penal reform group, Make Justice Work.

 In 2011, he became the Director of the Peter Tatchell Foundation.

 Tatchell is a patron of Humanists UK, an Honorary Associate of the National Secular Society and a committed secularist, saying, "As an atheist, secularist and humanist I believe that reason, science and ethics—not religious superstition—are the best way to understand the world and promote human rights and welfare."

 He contributes to The Jeremy Vine Show on BBC Radio 2.

+Role models

+Tatchell chose Malcolm X as his specialist subject when appearing on Celebrity Mastermind, explaining that he considered him an inspiration and a hero (his other inspirations were Mahatma Gandhi, Sylvia Pankhurst and Martin Luther King Jr.).
+On Malcolm X's birthday in 2005, Tatchell endorsed Bruce Perry's biography of the African American activist in an article calling for black gay role models, outlining the book's reports of X's same-sex relationships and sex work.
+This led to criticism from Peter Akinti, editor of Black in Britain, who said the article was insulting and reductive; he said it was the wrong time to write about Malcolm X's alleged sex work and that gay black men did not agree with Tatchell's recommendations for role models.